nao1215/sqly/doc/pages/markdown/how_to_use.md

 For automation-friendly output, `--json-typed` and `--ndjson-typed` (or `.mode json-typed` / `.mode ndjson-typed` in the shell) emit native JSON scalars instead of strings: a canonical JSON number becomes a number, `true`/`false` become booleans, and a SQL NULL becomes `null`.
 A large integer stays lossless and never regresses into scientific notation, while a value with a leading zero such as `007` remains a string.
 The default `--json`/`--ndjson` keep the legacy string contract.
 Pair `--inspect` with `--json-typed` to apply the same contract to the report's sample rows.

+When a CSV/TSV row has a different field count than the header, `--import-mode` (or the `.import-mode` shell command) decides what happens: `stop` (default) fails the import and reports the mismatch, `skip` drops the malformed rows and imports the rest, and `fill` keeps every row by padding short rows with blanks and truncating long rows to the header width.
+The policy applies to delimited text only; Excel and LTSV already fill missing cells, and Parquet and JSON/JSONL have no per-row field-count mismatch.

 ### sqly options